Last Updated on September 16, 2021 by Jeremy

 Okay fine, we have to sneak one winter-esque event into this post as we get into the chilly weather quickly in what is technically known as fall.
 So we'd be remiss if we did not mention one of our favorite events of the year, Light Up Night!

-Light Up Night occurs on the Friday before Thanksgiving (still fall!) and is the official start of Christmas in Pittsburgh.
+Light Up Night occurs on the Saturday before Thanksgiving in 2021 (still fall!) and is the official start of Christmas in Pittsburgh.

-This event is actually the same day as the Santa Spectacular at Point State Park (a distinctly separate event that gets lumped in as “Light Up Night” to most) and includes turning on all the Christmas trees around the city, the start of the downtown Christmas markets, and three unique fireworks displays in the city (typically a brief one on top of the Highmark Building at 7, one for the Santa Spectacular off of Point State Park at 7:45, and one along the Allegheny river for Light Up Night at 9:30- note times subject to change)!
+This event includes turning on all the Christmas trees around the city, the start of the downtown Christmas markets, and fireworks displays in the city (typically a brief one on top of the Highmark Building at 7 and one along the Allegheny River at 9:30- note times subject to change)!

 Whether you head downtown just for the fireworks displays or to make a night with all of the events, hitting up Light Up Night is an absolute must during the fall season and is a great option to hustle in the looming winter!